Cuecuemoar/backend-test/README.md

 `worker_ids` (optional): A comma-separated list of worker IDs to filter by.
 If not provided, all workers will be included.

-`location_id` (optional): A single location ID to filter by.
+`location_ids` (optional): A comma-separated list of location IDs to filter by.
 If not provided, all locations will be included.

 `task_status` (optional): A completion value of tasks to filter by.
 Acceptable values are `complete` and `incomplete` If not provided, all tasks will be included.